muratk3n/thirdwave/en/README.md

 mention how stick angle translates to btw-city angle..

 He is really rockin that brown jacket with the turtleneck tho.
-Very disco, Studio 54, I dig it, but some stuff got lost during the show..
+Very disco, Studio 54, I dig it, but some stuff got lost during "the show".

 ---